The Ancient Theatre Archive

 odeum OH-dee-um

-(Greek;” literally, “singing place”).
-A small, roofed theater or recital hall that was used for entertainment such as performed music, poetry readings, debates, or lectures.
+(Roman; from the Greek word odeion, literally, “singing place;” corresponds to the Greek word odeion or odeon).
+A small, roofed theater or recital hall used for entertainment such as performed music, poetry readings, debates, or lectures.
 The prototype odeion was the Odeion of Pericles (Odeon of Athens), a mainly wooden building by the southern slope of the Acropolis of Athens.
-It was described by Plutarch as ‘many-seated and many-columned’ and may have been square, though excavations have also suggested a different shape, 208 x 62 feet.
-Greek oideion corresponds to Roman odeum.
+Plutarch described it as ‘many-seated and many-columned’ and may have been square, though excavations have also suggested a different shape, 208 x 62 feet.

 okribas (ὀκρίβας) aw-KRIH-bahss